Statement of Behaviour Principles

 We have high expectations that support the development of our students as responsible citizens, able to participate democratically in their community.
 The purpose of this statement is to give guidance to the Headteacher in drawing up the Behaviour Policy by stating the principles that the Governors expect to be followed.
 The Governors expect any policy or actions to be in accordance with their responsibility under Equality legislation.

-- Cressex Community School is an inclusive school.
+2. Cressex Community School is an inclusive school.
 All members of the school community should be free from discrimination of any sort.
-Measures to protect students should be set out in the behaviour and equality policies.
+Measures to protect students should be set out in the Anti-Bullying, Behaviour for Learning and Equalities policies.

-- School rules should be clearly set out in the Behaviour Policy and displayed around school.
+4. School rules should be clearly set out in the Behaviour for Learning Policy and displayed around school.
 Governors expect these rules to be consistently applied by all staff.